wjdp/xSACdb/README.md

 Install
 -------
 xSACdb is a Python web application, it is built on the Django web framework.
-For production use the only supported deployment method is via Dokku/Docker.
+For production use the only supported deployment method is via Docker.
 See section below.

 Install within a virtualenv container, this isolates the dependencies of xSACdb from the rest of your server.
 If you know what you're doing this'll get you up and running quickly (config needs doing first):